 Another area that may be subject to change is the level of free movement UK nationals currently enjoy within Europe.
 Again, this is something that we cannot be sure of until negotiations have been settled, however, it is possible that we may face a slightly different process when travelling within Europe.

 It seems rather unlikely that UK citizens would be required to apply for full visas, but it may not be quite as quick and simple as the process currently is, with the possibility that the process for American and Australian citizens would be adopted.
 This involves registering details and travel intentions online.

 While negotiations continue, it is difficult to predict all the changes that may or may not happen regarding travel within Europe.
 However, regardless of the changes, travel insurance will continue to be an essential part of travelling.

 At Compare Cover, you can compare travel insurance to help you find the most suitable cover for you.
-If you have any questions, we have a number of travel insurance guides that may be able to answer your queries, or you can get in touch with a member of our team.
+If you have any questions, we have a number of travel insurance guides that may be able to answer your queries.

 So, can you get life insurance if you have diabetes?
 The short answer is yes, but there are some things you need to be aware of to...